-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Provides active, engaging, motivating, and well-paced instruction that meets the individual needs of all students while maintaining a community of learners within the classroom.
-Provides active, engaging, motivating, and well-paced instruction that meets the individual needs of all students.
-Addresses the individual needs of all students. ☐ Needs to demonstrate that the instruction addresses the individual needs of all the students.
+- Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) Provides active, engaging, Provides active, engaging, Addresses the individual needs of □ Needs to demonstrate that the instruction motivating, and well-paced motivating, and well-paced instruction all students. addresses the individual needs of all the instruction that meets the individual that meets the individual needs of all students. needs of all students while students. maintaining a community of learners within the classroom.